bersalazar/sinkingstone.com/content/posts/in-words-of-the-long-distance-sailor.md

 ---
-title: In the words of the long-distance sailor
+title: In words of the long-distance sailor
 date: 2023-11-21
 categories:
   - journal